lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Features_Skills: User-Features & Subfeatures/Under-The-Hood Features
 - MVP: 'MVP's (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack'; skills(learning)
 - Feedback_Learning: Learning, Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~agile); Documenting-teaching-learning(skills)

 #### Policy on Feedback, Errors, Mistakes, & Transparency: a process for reporting feedback (there needs to be a process and team-cultural permission to handle feedback and data): [2025.04.27]
 - handling the predictable 'culture vs. data' conflicts:
 -- rejecting [data, feedback, results, process, policy,] as being [disloyal, disrespectful, contrary to hierarchy-status, conspiracy, disobedience, etc.]
 - Handing perception issues in goals choices
 -- attractive reifications and abstractions (especially when undefinable)
 - Definability of targets, goals, tasks, and solutions.
+- An awareness of frequent but by default invisible areas of project mis-definition and mis-alignment and breakdown (project areas above)
+#### moving from aspirational brainstorm definitions to implementable and maintainable definitions

 ##### Psychology of following through, dealing with discouragement
 ### Very Routine Problems: